apsteinberg/al-folio/_projects/2_recombo.md

     Dendrogram of <I>Streptococcus pneumoniae</I> sequence clusters (~26,000 genomes) analyzed in our recent <a href="https://elifesciences.org/articles/78533">eLife paper</a>.
 </div>

-In forthcoming work, I have adapted the theory and computational approach of our method to measure recombination rates in RNA viruses and, particularly, SARS-like coronaviruses.
+In a separate project, I have adapted the theory and computational approach of our method to measure recombination rates in RNA viruses and, particularly, SARS-like coronaviruses (preprint [here](https://www.biorxiv.org/content/10.1101/2022.08.26.505425v1) and analysis pipeline is on [GitHub](https://github.com/kussell-lab/viral-mcorr)).
 This method allows for the rapid analysis of hundreds of thousands of whole genome sequences.
 Using this technique, we have uncovered new insights into the clonal relationships of SARS-like coronavirus sequences and the recombination dynamics of SARS-like coronavirus gene pools.
 This new tool will allow us to better understand and predict both SARS-like coronavirus and RNA virus evolution.

 <div class="row">
     <div class="mx-auto w-50">